louisho5/MotionScroll/README.md

 ## Parameters

-There are 8 optional parameters in this library:
+There are 8 parameters in this library:

 ```js script